Teahouse Treks

 Day 09: Hike to Kala Patthar and Helicopter Return to Kathmandu

-Early in the morning, you will hike to Kala Patthar if weather and health allow.
-This is one of the best viewpoints for Mount Everest.
+Early in the morning, you will hike to Kala Patthar — the finest viewpoint on the entire trek and one of the most breathtaking spots in the Himalayas.

-After the hike, you will return to Gorak Shep.
+After the hike, you will return to Gorak Shep for breakfast.
 Then, you will take a helicopter flight back to Kathmandu, weather permitting.

 If the helicopter cannot fly due to weather, your guide will arrange the safest alternative plan.